 Celebrating a special occasion?
 See our best afternoon teas review, including classic establishments like The Ritz, Fortnum & Mason, The Savoy and more

 Treat yourself and a loved one to special afternoon tea in the capital city with our top afternoon tea in London recommendations.
 Find everything from classic British menus to more unique options and servings for kids.
 There's no better way to celebrate a birthday, holiday or special occasion.

 We've carefully reviewed a selection of offerings around London and considered the price against the service, quality of food and drink and atmosphere.

-Discover even more teas with the best afternoon teas in the UK for cities around England and Wales.
+Discover even more teas with the best coronation afternoon teas in London or the best afternoon teas in the UK for cities around England and Wales.
 For more travel ideas, see the best luxury family hotels in the UK.
 To make your own dishes at home, see our afternoon tea recipes for all things scones and sandwiches.

 Best afternoon teas in London at a glance

 - Best for timeless luxury: Ritz afternoon tea, from £67 per person

 - Best for special occasions: Hotel Café Royal Van Gough Afternoon tea, from £70 per person

 - Best for Japanese flavours: Nobu Hotel afternoon tea, from £60 per person